trishxaaa/trishxaaa/README.md

 Building reliable AI systems at the intersection of **Generative AI, Computer Vision, Natural Language Processing, and Machine Learning**.

-I enjoy taking ideas from research papers to working software—whether that means designing multi-agent workflows, evaluating vision-language models, building retrieval pipelines, or experimenting with new model architectures.
+I enjoy taking ideas from research papers to working software; whether that means designing multi-agent workflows, evaluating vision-language models, building retrieval pipelines, or experimenting with new model architectures.
 Most of my work revolves around making AI systems more useful, interpretable, and production-ready.

 ---